kpete2017/K-C-Mod1-Project/README.md

-# superHangman!
+# Welcome to SuperHangman!

 ## Installation
+To Run:
+1. Ruby must be installed
+2. Click "Clone or Download" from above
+3. Navigate to the directory where the program is installed from terminal
-1. In your terminal run bundle install
+4. In your terminal run bundle install
-3. rake :db migrate
+5. rake :db migrate
-4. rake :db seed
+6. rake :db seed
-5. ruby runner.rb
+7. Finally to run the program type "ruby runner.rb"

-## Usage
+## Usage Instructions From Main Menu

 ### Play as Guest
 	1) The player will be prompted to select a category, at this point a random word will be selected